- Search The Registry

 The Jenkins Home placed heavy emphasis on music education, and it was in this setting that Smith took up trumpet and trombone at the age of eight and began touring the country with a student band at the age of ten.

 Smith left The Jenkins Home at the age of 16 and headed north to make his mark on music.
 He kept a promise to his mother never to work for less than $100 dollars a week.
-Smith found employment in a number of top bands, the most important of which were Charlie Johnson's Paradise Ten.
+Smith found employment in a number of top bands, including Charlie Johnson's Paradise Ten.
 This group included arranger Benny Carter on alto and Duke Ellington.
 Smith played on the 1927 recording of Black and Tan Fantasy.
 He turned down an offer to join the Ellington Orchestra that same year because of money.

 Smith was stranded in Chicago in 1929 while on the road with "Keep Shufflin'" following the gangland killing of Arnold Rothstein, the financier of the show.
 Smith then formed his Rhythm Aces, a quintet with whom he recorded nineteen songs in 1929.
 These works attracted the attention of Roy Eldridge, who adopted some of Smith's speed into his own playing.
 Toward the end of the 1930s, Smith gradually withdrew from serious music activity.
 He led a group for a while at the 1939 World's Fair in New York and gigged in a Newark club called the Alcazar.

 There, he encouraged a 17-year-old Newark singer who sat in at the Alcazar from time to time to enter a talent show at the Apollo Theater in Harlem.
 She won and got her start.
 The Singer, The Divine One, was Sarah Vaughn.